austince/flink-ci-flink/docs/ops/deployment/docker.md

 ## Customize Flink image

-When you run the Flink containers, there is often a need to customize them.
+When you run the Flink containers, there may be a need to customize them.
 The next chapters describe some how-tos of what you can usually customize.

 ### Configure options